5 Top Data Visualization Trends (2023-2025)

 1. Data Democratization

-Put simply, data democratization means that data access is opened to all users.
+Put simply, data democratization means that data access is open to all users.

 In a company, this means that IT doesn’t need to be involved in every data-related action.
 Users throughout the organization can access data, run analyses, and create data visualizations on their own.